drsam-israel/BUSINESS-INTELLIGENCE-PROJECT/README.md

 ## INTRODUCTION:

+I just wrapped up an exhilarating Business Intelligence project powered by Tableau, and the experience was nothing short of transformative.
+Diving deep into the dataset, I unleashed the full potential of Tableau’s dynamic capabilities, crafting a tapestry of compelling analyses.
+Each manipulation of the data unraveled hidden patterns, unveiling a series of actionable business insights.
+These revelations not only informed strategic recommendations but also illuminated clear pathways for growth.

  Objective :

  Conduct a comprehensive analysis of the sales dataset to uncover actionable insights that drive data-informed strategic decisions and foster business growth.